Dirac series for complex $E_7$: Introduction

 It is worth noting that when $\pi$ is unitary, $H_D(\pi)=\ker D=\ker D^2$.
 Thus $\pi$ is a Dirac series of $G$ if and only if zero is an eigenvalue of $D^2$ on $\pi \otimes S$.
 Therefore, Dirac series are exactly the members of $\widehat{G}$ on which the Dirac inequality is attained.

 This paper aims to classify $\widehat{E}_7^{\mathrm{d}}$---the Dirac series of the connected and simply connected complex Lie group such that $\frg_0$ is of type $E_7$.
-Although many results quoted below hold in a much wider setting, for convenience, we specialize $G$ to be \emph{complex} from now on.
 Let us build up necessary notation to state our main result.
 We identify

 Denote the Weyl group of $\Delta(\frg_0, \frh_0)$ by $W$, which has identity element $e$ and longest element $w_0$.
 Then $W(\Delta(\frg, \frh))$ is isomorphic to $W\times W$.
 By Theorem \ref{thm-Zh}, every irreducible admissible $(\frg, K)$ module is isomorphic to certain $J(\lambda_L, \lambda_R)$, see Section \ref{sec-Zh}.